 Which item helps you the most for stealth infiltrations?

-- Keep your weapons reloaded
+- Reload your weapons after battle

 - Take advantage of sandstorms or heavy mist to enter heavily-guarded areas

 - Eliminate sentries on the way to make your exit easier

 - Practice headshots to ensure enemy takedowns before Reflex Mode ends